StAResComp/sql-novice-survey/_episodes/01-select.md

 We will only look at a handful of queries, but that handful accounts for most of what scientists do.

+> ## Pronunciation
+>
+> You will hear 'SQL' pronounced 'sequel' and 'ess-queue-ell'.
+> We'll try and stick to 'ess-queue-ell' in this lesson {: .callout}

 > ## Getting Into and Out Of SQLite
 >
 > In order to use the SQLite commands *interactively*, we need to